 You rarely know when you’ve done something for the last time.
-It’s only after you look back on it and say, that was the last time.
-Like the last time you went skiing.
-Or saw your grandmother.
+It’s only after you look back on it and say, Oh, that was the last time.
+Like the last time you went roller skating.
+Or baked cookies with your grandmother.
 Or pinned sheets to a clothesline.

 The last time I did that I was living in a mountain cabin west of Denver.
 It was early December.
 The girls were hunting ghosts between the sheets I clipped to the rope Frank had strung across the yard.
-Francie was 7; Betsy, 9.
+Betsy was 9;

 “Boo!”
 They hooted, wrapping damp bedding around their heads.

 “Boo!”
 I hooted back.
 The best part of having kids was playing with them.